keboola/connection-docs/transformations/workspace/index.md

 ## Developing Transformations
 Workspaces are highly useful for developing transformations.
 When you configure [mappings](/transformations/mappings/) and develop a script in JupyterLab, you can use the **Create Transformation** button to deploy the notebook into a transformation.
+Please note that only input/output mapping without the actual script is copied when creating transformation from a workspace

 {: .image-popup}
 ![Workspace - Create Transformation](/transformations/workspace/create-transformation-1.png)